'Halloween': This Time, Laurie Strode Is Locked And Loaded

 At Austin's Fantastic Fest screening last month, Curtis told the crowd, "Laurie Strode went back to school on November 1st with a bandage on her arm.
 She left school on the 31st, this dreaming, intellectual, going-off-to-college girl.
 And she came back on the first of November a freak, where everybody talked about her.
 Nobody helped her.
 And that's what I think was the reasoning behind going back to the original trauma.
 And I'm really glad they did."

-It would have been nice if more women could have had some say in the narrative trajectory Laurie has taken, instead of film's all-male screenwriting trio of David Gordon Green, Danny McBride and John Fradley.
+It would have been nice if more women could have had some say in the narrative trajectory Laurie has taken, instead of film's all-male screenwriting trio of Green, Danny McBride and John Fradley.
 However, this Halloween highlights a question that horror films so often ignore: How does a genre that unleashes so much violence on its characters grapple with post-traumatic stress disorder, trauma and grief?
-Horror filmmakers will always terrorize their characters in the moment, of course — but here's hoping we'll start to see more films willing to explore the lingering costs of living with fear, every day.
+Horror filmmakers will always terrorize their characters in the moment, of course — but here's hoping we'll start to see more films willing to explore the lingering costs of living with fear every day.

 While this latest Halloween may not accomplish everything it sets out to do, it amply demonstrates how difficult it can be to move on from the ghosts of traumas past.